-A study of the major British writers from the Medieval Ages through the eighteenth century.
+A study of the major British writers from the Middle Age through the 18th century.
 Prerequisite: ENG 102. (alternate Spring)

-ENG 205 British Literature since 1800 (3)
+ENG 250 British Literature since 1800 (3)

 A study of the major British writers from 1800 through the present.
 Prerequisite: ENG 102. (alternate Fall)